Thehacker-arch/SHAPmodel/README.md

-# SHAPmodel
+# SHAP Black Box Model
-Evaluation of Data to predict if a user would subscribe to a term deposit using NN, evaluated by SHAP
+A black box model which uses SHAP to evaluate the feature which contributed most to the predictions for term deposit agreement by customers.